 Coming to Quebec during winter and not putting on some ice-skates would be a tragedy.
-There is nice outdoor ice-rink that is put up at D’Youville.
-It’s a beautiful place to skate as your surrounded by historic old buildings.
+There is a nice outdoor ice-rink that is put up at D’Youville.
+It’s a beautiful place to skate as you are surrounded by historic old buildings.

 Become a Human Foosball!